-- The Code now contains general provisions relating to the processing of raw milk cheeses in Standard 4.2.4 and which, in effect, permit the sale of raw milk products.
-None of the provisions that were relevant to the processing of raw milk cheeses in 2004 and to which A530 relates, remain in the Code.
-Nor does the Code now include permissions that make specific reference to types of cheeses produced in accordance with specified legislation. - The purpose of A530 is to enable the importation and sale of two raw milk products.
-As a result of proposals P1007 and P1022, a risk-based framework is now in place in Australia to manage the importation and sale of raw milk products, including the two products in question.
+- The Code now contains general provisions in relation to the processing of raw milk cheeses in Standard 4.2.4.
+None of the provisions that were relevant to the processing of raw milk cheeses in 2004 and to which A531 relates, remain in the Code. - The purpose of A531 was to permit the production and sale of any cheese made from unpasteurised milk, provided the cheese met European Union or Codex standards of

+- identity.
+As a result of proposals P1007 and P1022, a risk-based framework for the manufacture and importation of raw milk cheese is now in place in Australia. - FSANZ is unaware of any evidence that would warrant a change to or reconsideration of the risk assessment and risk management conclusions stated in the approval reports for P1007 and P1022 or to the Code provisions relating to the production and sale of raw milk cheese.